t3-lang/t3-syntax-highlighter/README.md

 # T3 Language Support for VS Code

-This extension provides syntax highlighting for the T3 language, which transpiles to TypeScript.
+Syntax highlighting for T3 and T3X files in Visual Studio Code.

 ## Features